 Number of individual resources

-When the number of individual resources are changed for the resource, the resource capacity is re-calculated and re-planned to check if the new capacity is enough to execute all allocated production orders.
+When the number of individual resources is changed for the resource, the resource capacity is re-calculated and re-planned to check if the new capacity is enough to execute all allocated production orders.

 Changing a resource between finite and infinite

-When resource becomes infinite instead of finite, it no longer has capacity.
-It is no longer treated as a factor when capacity planning.
+When a resource becomes infinite instead of finite, it no longer has capacity.
+It is no longer treated as a factor when planning capacity.

-NOTE: When a resource becomes infinite instead of finite, consumed capacity is hidden from the Capacity Planner, but it is not deleted, because it is impossible to delete the records about resource costs, transactions which are already completed and recorded in general ledger or any inventory/financial/stock report.
+NOTE: When a resource becomes infinite instead of finite, consumed capacity is hidden from the Capacity Planner, but it is not deleted, because it is impossible to delete the records about resource costs, the transactions that are already completed and recorded in the general ledger or any inventory/financial/stock report.

-Allow/disallow use of all available resources for production order
+Allow/disallow the use of all available resources for a production order

 Next, set the resource cost per production operation.
 The cost per operation is calculated based on the cost set up for a Unit of Time.
 The cycle duration of an operation defines the default time for this type of operation.
 The cycle duration affects the costs of the resource but has no effect on resource capacity and scheduling.